tedchsk/image_nn/readme.md

 ![train sample](images/code_train_sample.png)

-Once the training is done, use the command below to see the summary of losses and accuracies of all the models.
+Use this command below to see the summary of losses and accuracies of all the models.
+The training process log the training once each model finished the training, so all the training that has done training will be seen here.

 ```bash
 $ python scripts/report.py